egberts/egberts.github.io-src/content/articles/exim4-daemon-debugging.md

 <pid> ----------- end verify ------------
 ```

-Look for the all of the lines with the starting word `check `:
+Look for the all the lines with the starting word `check `:

 First level check:
 ```console